MGyawu/Active-Directory-Server-Attack-Simulation-and-Monitoring/README.md

 ip a
 ```

-The Next step is to install the guest addons for virtual box.
+The Next step wa to install the guest addons for virtual box.
 In order to do so, I performed this command:
 ```
 sudo apt-get install virtualbox-guest-additions-iso
 ```
 I then typed "y" when prompted and hit "enter" and "enter" again once the the purple screen and menu appears.
-Now at the top of the server window (virtualbox menu at the top), use the mouse to navigate from Devices > Shared Folders > Shared Folder Settings.
-Now select the add folder button on the right side of the window.
-Under "Folder Path" search for and chose the path underwhich you stored the Splunk Enterprise download.
-Next provide a name for "Folder Name", I chose "Splunk", and check all of the boxes underneath.
+Now at the top of the server window (virtualbox menu at the top), I navigated from Devices > Shared Folders > Shared Folder Settings.
+I then selected the add folder button on the right side of the window.
+Under "Folder Path" I searched for and chose the path underwhich I stored stored the Splunk Enterprise download.
+Next I for "Folder Name" I entered "Splunk", and checked all of the boxes underneath.

 ![Add Splunk Folder](AD-splunkaddfolder.png)

-Click "OK" twice and return to the server.
-Now reboot the virtual machine.
-This can be done by typing:
+I then clicked "OK" twice and returned to the server.
+Afterward I rebooted the server by typing:

 ```
 sudo reboot
 ```

-Now is the time to add some virtual box installations that may have yet to be installed.
+I then decided to add some virtual box installations that may have yet to be installed.
 Enter this command:

 ```
 sudo apt-get install virtualbox-guest-utils
 ```

-Now reboot one more time.
-After I logged in I added the user to the "vboxsf" group.
-This can be done by entering this command:
+ I then rebooted one more time and after I logged in I added the my user to the "vboxsf" group by entering this command:

 ```
-sudo adduser [enter your username here] vboxsf
+sudo adduser meadbag vboxsf
 ```

+Where meadbag is my user.
 Now to mount the shared folder to a directory to a folder in the server, I created a folder named "share".
 I then entered this command:
 ```
 sudo mount -t vboxsf -o uid=1000,gid=1000 Splunk share/
 ```